A Basic Overview

 J. D. Howard

-MASSACHUSETTS IS NOT A DIMINISHED VALUE RECOVERY STATE …
+MASSACHUSETTS IS NOW A DIMINISHED VALUE RECOVERY STATE …

-Massachusetts case law precedent has held that Post-Repair Residual Diminished Value is NOT owed to a third party on a repaired vehicle.
-That case is entitled Martins v.
+Massachusetts prior case law precedent had held that Post-Repair Residual Diminished Value was NOT owed to a third party on a repaired vehicle.
+That case was entitled Martins v.
 Vermont Mutual Ins.
 Co (unpublished) circa 2019.

-NOTE: Check with your tax advisor.
+NOTE: If you are the at-fault party in the accident, you are Not eligible to recover Post-Repair Residual Diminished Value.
+We suggest you check with your tax advisor.
 You may (operative word “may”) be able to deduct your Post-Repair Residual Diminished Value from your income taxes as an “Uncompensated Casualty Loss”.

 Truth . . .
 MATTERS !